Key insights

 Want to discuss strategies for fraud prevention?

-Our analysis of the 2020 Report to the Nations, copyright 2020 by the Association of Certified Fraud Examiners, Inc. (ACFE), indicates nonprofits of all segments and sizes are susceptible to fraud, especially those with limited resources and internal controls.
+The 2024 Report to the Nations, copyright 2024 by the Association of Certified Fraud Examiners, Inc. (ACFE), indicates nonprofits of all segments and sizes are susceptible to fraud, especially those with limited resources and internal controls.

 Fraud perpetrated through cyberattacks and social engineering has increased significantly over the past couple of years.
 Forensic services teams are busy helping clients navigate the negative impacts of fraud, whether caused by an internal rogue employee or an outside attack by a third party.
 In the present-day fraud landscape, it is crucial for organizations of all types to take steps to help reduce the risks of fraudulent activity.